 Illustration

-Episode 1 also sees the storyline of Cowboy Rick, a specter haunting the dreams of a young boy.
+Episode 1 also sees the storyline of Cowboy Rick, a spectre haunting the dreams of a young boy.
 As the episode progresses, the boy’s obsession grows, resulting in a chilling series of drawings.
 Our team drew a wide array of Cowboy Ricks for set dec, so that they could be used a lot or a little, as needed.
 The drawing which the production ultimately selected to feature was one of mine.

 The Tell Tale Heart